thoughtspot/thoughtspot.github.io/_admin/mobile/deploy-mobile.md

 There are two options for your users to download the ThoughtSpot mobile app:
 - App Store for iOS
-- Your MDM or MAM platform
+- Your MDM platform

 ### App Store for iOS
 The ThoughtSpot app is available from the App Store for iOS.
 Your users can download it directly from there.

 ### Mobile device or app management platform
-There are two ways to provide the ThoughtSpot app to your users with your MDM or MAM platform:
+There are two ways to provide the ThoughtSpot app to your users with your MDM platform:

 #### Option 1 [Recommended]: Provide a link to the app in the App Store for iOS.